benwhalley/just-enough-r/docs/start_here.md

 To run code in the RStudio interface put your cursor on a line within an R Block (or select the code you want to run), and press `Ctrl-Enter`.
 The result will appear below the code block.

-The command in the R block below prints (shows on screen) the first few rows of the `mtcars` dataset, which is built in to R as an example.
+The command in the R block below prints (shows on screen) the first few rows of the build-in `mtcars` example dataset.

 Place your cursor somewhere in the line the command is on and run it by typing `Ctrl-Enter`, shown in this brief video: